joakimk/toniq/README.md

 ## Load balancing

-As toniq only runs jobs within the VM that enqueued them, it's up to you to enqueue jobs in different VMs if you want to run more of them concurrently than a single erlang VM can handle.
+As toniq only runs jobs within the VM that enqueued them, it's up to you to enqueue jobs in different VMs if you want to run more of them concurrently than a single Erlang VM can handle.
 A single VM can handle quite a lot though!

 This could be as simple as web requests to load balanced web servers enqueuing jobs within each web server, or as complex as a custom redis pub-sub system.